AdvMaple/bilibili-subtitle-download-plugin/README.md

+# 18/11/2021 UPDATE
+Bilibili just update their website, so old version will not be able to get download link.
+I have fixed these issue.
+Please update to the latest version.

+New feauture:
+Added Language Select.

 # Biliintl/Bilibili.tv Subtitle Download Script
 Use Tamper Monkey.
 Login for best video quality.
 Enable Check Update for Tamper Monkey, I regularly fix any bug that happen.